List of Taboos in Kisii Community

 The people of Kisii ethnicity esteem their elders with a characteristic allegiance to their wishes.

-The tribesmen believe that their words are a permanent source of blessings or curses.
+The tribesmen believe their words are a permanent source of blessings or curses.
 Therefore, their wishes are almost always a final say.

-9. A pregnant woman setting eyes on the dead – taboos in Kisii community
+9. A pregnant woman setting eyes on the dead

 Ancient Kisii people valued childbearing and maintained great significance on the gift of a womb.